Lupennat/lupdo-mssql/README.md

 ## Money

 Tedious by default read Money bytes from Buffer as `Number`, when data are big decimal or big integer precision and scale are lost.\
-Through the new options `returnMoneyAsString` the patch will intercept tedious default parser and will read byte from Buffer as `Number` but it will cast `high` value through `BigInt` and merge low and high value as `String` without loosing precision and scale.
+Through the new options `returnMoneyAsString` it will read byte from Buffer as `Number` but it will cast `high` value through `BigInt` and merge low and high value as `String` without loosing precision and scale.

 ## Datetime Object

 Tedious by default read Date and Time bytes from Buffer as `Number`, but to generate a real date (sql server do not return a real date) it use javascript `Date`.
 This cause a lot of problem due to Local System Timezone and it also lost precision due to microseconds and nanoseconds (tedious try to fix it with date.deltaNanoseconds).\
-Through the new options `returnDateTimeAsObject` the patch will intercept tedious default parser and will return db data as a DateObject.
+Through the new options `returnDateTimeAsObject` it will return db data as a DateObject.

 ```ts
 interface DateTimeObject {